SRA first principles of disclosure

 Last updated 31 March 2023

 The SRA is committed to setting, promoting and securing in the public interest standards of behaviour and professional performance necessary to ensure that consumers receive a good standard of service and that the rule of law is upheld.

-The principles aim to clarify how we approach dealing with the disclosure of information about individuals to other organisations.
-They are not intended to be exhaustive, and each case is considered on its own facts.
+The principles aim to clarify how we approach dealing with the disclosure of information to other organisations.
+They are not intended to be exhaustive and each case is considered on its own facts.

 When we disclose

 We make disclosures on a proactive and reactive basis.
 These may be disclosures:

 complying with a Court or other order requiring production;

 For more detail about how we make decisions to publish see our guidance on publishing regulatory and disciplinary decisions.

 The decisions we make are based on the following set of first principles.